Age discrimination against women begins when they reach 35. Here are 5 jobs for women over 40 that will embrace your

 What you’ll need: A home office setup and a good internet connection are musts.
 Experience as an administrative assistant, project manager, social media manager, secretary or another related job will be helpful.

-You can compensate for lack of background by emphasizing your skills from other jobs in your presentation, as per the below.
+You can compensate for a lack of background by emphasizing your skills from other jobs in your presentation, as per the below.
 This approach is even more impressive if you’ve just graduated from a course or went through an internship.

 Salary and outlook: Because you’ll be in business for yourself, your income will be based on your own efforts.